-Sure, outside noise can often cause us to crank our source volume up past safe volumes in order to hear our music, but there’s also growing concern that noise cancelling headphones may work just a little too well.
+Sure, outside noise can often cause us to crank our source volume up past safe volumes to hear our music, but there’s also a growing concern that noise-cancelling headphones may work just a little too well.
 So well that people are walking into traffic or being knocked down by bicyclists due to not being able to hear what’s around them.
+Sometimes Bluetooth headphones work with less noise-cancelling abilities, but not always.

 First off, readers should note that when we talk about noise-cancelling headphones, there are actually two separate implementations of the technology at work: active, and passive.